Tips from the “Yellow Emperor’s Medicine Cabinet” Allergies and the Winds of Spring

 Cang Er Zi San, Bi YUan Pian

 Yu Ping Feng San for chronic allergies as it tonifies Wei Qi (immunocompetence)

 Ki Deficiency Chronic allergies + Low Back pain = Ki Deficiency

 Add Lu Rong (deer antler) to any of these for Ki Deficiency

 Qi Gong can improve immunocompetency make allergies go away

 Traditional Chinese Medicine Can Help!

-• Acupuncture really helps get relief from the symptoms, so if you get sick get in to the clinic and get treated.
+• Acupuncture really helps get relief from the symptoms, so if you are miserable with your allergies, get into the clinic and get treated.

 Call for Appointment 303 744-7676